floringrad/dotfiles-public/README.md

 ## Fonts

-Use mono fonts for the terminal and the code editor(s).
+Use monospaced fonts for the terminal or the code editor.
 The _fonts_ directory contains a few fonts that are already patched.
+Here are the steps involved:

+1. Download

+2. Patch

+Download a font, then run the command here below.
+This will create a new patched font in the same directory.

 Example:

 ```
 ❯ fontforge --script ../FontPatcher/font-patcher --complete JetBrainsMono-Regular.ttf
 ```

+3. Add it to your Mac
+   Open _Font Book_ and simply _drag & drop_ the new patched font.

+4. Add it to your Software
+   See the _Terminal_ or _Code editor_ sections for the patched font setup.

 ###